nsiena/sublime-plantuml/README.md

 	* .puml
 	* .plantuml
 * keyword highlighting
-	* does not analyze syntax
-	* by simple pattern matching (inaccurate)
+	* by simple pattern matching (inaccurate due to no syntax ayalysis)
 * build command
 	* [Tool] - [Build] generates an SVG file
 	* if you need other type of image files, modify PlantUML.sublime-build